min2ha/ukwa-site/content/target/30218/index.en.md

   "subject": "UK Legal Deposit Libraries Websites"
 }

-# British Library, The: Innovation and Enterprise Blog

 The blog covers business start-up, innovation, entrepreneurship, inventions, success stories, trademarks, branding, copyright, patents and growing business.
 It also offers tips and advice on how to use the collections and services to start, launch and grow a business.